mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 DRESS
-The most distinctive elements of Zhodani dress are the turbans and cloaks worn by the Nobility, along with the stylish beards male Nobles favour and the headbands worn by Intendants.
+The most distinctive elements of Zhodani dress are the turbans and cloaks worn by the Nobility, along with the stylish beards male Nobles favor and the headbands worn by Intendants.
 However, there is much more to Zhodani dress than this.